 Download & Import GPG Key

-The first step you will need to do is download the GPG key for the Google Chrome installation.
+You will need to download the GPG key for the Google Chrome installation in the first step.

 To do this, run the following wget command: